RobertoCastro391/TodoList_IAP-ES/frontend_todolist/README.md

 - **Interaction Flow**:
   - **Register**: When the user clicks on the **Register** button, they are redirected to the AWS Cognito-hosted register page.

+### 06/11/2024 - 23:00

+# TDLIE-39: Update the UI to allow setting priorities

+## Overview
+This task updates the UI to allow users to set task priorities within the React application.
+It introduces a dropdown for priority selection and ensures that tasks can be created or edited with a designated priority level.

+### 1. Updated UI for Task Priority Setting
+**Changes Made:**
+- Added a priority dropdown in the task creation and edit forms to allow users to set priorities (Low, Medium, High).
+- Updated task display components to show priority levels alongside task titles.

+**UI Elements Modified:**
+- Task creation form: Added a new select dropdown for setting priority.
+- Task edit form: Integrated priority selection to allow users to modify priorities.
+- Task display component: Displayed priority level next to each task for easier identification.